|

 how slavery was socially acceptable and shows that people and governments everywhere were involved in it.
 This book is a comprehensive

 study from African kings and Arab slave traders to the Europeans and Americans who bought and transported them to the New World.
-Despite the volatility
+Despite the

+book.
 A superb addition and highly recommended.

-Recommended Viewing: Africans
+Recommended Viewing: Africans in America:

-Journey Through Slavery, Starring: Angela Bassett, Jeremy Rabb, Andre Braugher, Eric Foner, and Kemp
+Starring: Angela Bassett, Jeremy Rabb, Andre Braugher, Eric Foner, and Kemp Harris.
+Review: "Everything you thought you knew

-challenged."
-So says WGBH about its six-hour series Africans in America,
+about slavery is about to be challenged."
+So says WGBH about its six-hour series Africans in America, and they are absolutely right.
+Interviews with historians and luminaries

-of important events, and beautiful photography create a vivid and compelling story of over 400 years of tragedy.
-Ten million
+such as General Colin Powell, dramatic re-creations of important events, and beautiful photography create a vivid and compelling

-Africans died on the journey to America
+story of over 400 years of tragedy.
+Ten million Africans died on the journey to America

 alone; they and the countless numbers whose lives were wasted in servitude find a voice in Angela Bassett's outstanding narration.